-Numerous studies have assessed how people interpret a Probability of Precipitation (PoP) forecast, considering whether the PoP reference class is understood, e.g. '10% probability' means that it will rain on 10% of occasions on which such a forecast is given for a particular area during a particular time period (Gigerenzer et al. 2005; Handmer; Proudley 2007; Morss et al. 2008; Murphy et al. 1980).
-Some people incorrectly interpret to mean that it will rain over 10% of the area or for 10% of the time.
-Morss et al (2008) find a level of understanding of around 19% among the wider US population, compared to other studies finding a good level of understanding in New York (~65%) (Gigerenzer et al. 2005), and 39% for a small sample of Oregon residents (Murphy et al. 1980).
-An Australian study found 79% of the public to choose the correct interpretation, although for weather forecasters (some of whom did not issue probability forecasts) there is significant ambiguity with only 55% choosing the correct interpretation (Handmer; Proudley 2007).
+Numerous studies have assessed how people interpret a PoP forecast, considering whether the PoP reference class is understood; e.g. "10% probability" means that it will rain on 10% of occasions on which such a forecast is given for a particular area during a particular time period (Gigerenzer et al., 2005; Handmer and Proudley, 2007; Morss et al., 2008; Murphy et al., 1980).
+Some people incorrectly interpret this to mean that it will rain over 10% of the area or for 10%of the time.
+Morss et al. (2008) find a level of understanding of around 19% among the wider US population, compared to other studies finding a good level of understanding in New York ($\sim 65\%$) (Gigerenzer et al., 2005), and 39% for a small sample of Oregon residents (Murphy et al., 1980).
+An Australian study found 79 % of the public to choose the correct interpretation, although for weather forecasters (some of whom did not issue probability forecasts) there is significant ambiguity, with only 55 % choosing the correct interpretation (Handmer and Proudley, 2007).